Skip to content

 Deployment and Maintenance / Raspberry Pi Ubuntu Deployment

-This document primarily introduces how to run this system on a Raspberry Pi with the Ubuntu Server (64bit) system installed.
+This document mainly introduces how to run this system on a Raspberry Pi installed with the Ubuntu Server (64bit) system.

-Always use the latest version of DataFlux Func for operations
+Please always use the latest version of DataFlux Func for operation

-It is recommended to use a wired network connection during the operation process when connecting to the Raspberry Pi
+It is recommended to use a wired network connection to the Raspberry Pi during operation

-This article is based on operations using the Raspberry Pi 4B 8GB version.
-The Raspberry Pi 3B is too weak to run the system
+This article is based on the Raspberry Pi 4B 8GB version.
+The Raspberry Pi 3B is too weak to run the system.

-You must use the 64-bit Ubuntu Server image for Raspberry Pi
+A 64-bit Ubuntu Server image for Raspberry Pi must be used.

 1.1 Burning the Raspberry Pi SD Card